 Main Request: It would be helpful to see the learning and washout time series for the 2 subjects that they tested in the constant condition and the 3 in the high variability condition.
 The preliminary data that are shown only give the mean and std during of SAI during learning.
 This does not illustrate the time course of learning and the time course of washout trials, the latter of which is their main outcome measure based on model predictions.

 We agree with the reviewers with respect to the necessity of the stride by stride data and thank the reviewers for this comment.
 We have now expanded the pilot data figure (Figure 4) to include binned stride by stride data for all participants.
 This figure now provides a clear illustration of the time courses of the Learning and Washout phases.
 We provide all individual data and the mean for each condition across strides.
 We have truncated the data so that each phase (Baseline, Learning and Washout) is of equal length.
 Two participants completed both the high variability and the stable condition.
 One participant completed the high variability condition only; however, there was a bug in our code (the condition changed from Highly Variability to Consistent towards the end of the Learning phase), which has since been fixed, and therefore we have included the data for this participant up to the point where the technical error occurred.
 We also include separate plots of the aftereffects for these individuals.
-The Initial Bias (first 5 strides of washout) and the Early Washout (strides 6 to 30) are visualized here for the Consistent and High Variability conditions.

 Reviewer #1: